History of the Cook Islands: Timeline

-900 - first People arrive to the islands

 1595 — Spaniard Álvaro de Mendaña de Neira is the first European to sight the islands.

 1606 — Portuguese-Spaniard Pedro Fernández de Quirós makes the first recorded European landing in the islands when he sets foot on Rakahanga.

 1773 — Captain James Cook explores the islands and names them the Hervey Islands.
 Fifty years later they are renamed in his honour by Russian Admiral Adam Johann von Krusenstern.

 1821 — English and Tahitian missionaries land in Aitutaki, become the first non-Polynesian settlers.

 1823 — English missionary John Williams lands in Rarotonga, converting Makea Pori Ariki to Christianity.

 1858 — The Cook Islands become united as a state, the Kingdom of Rarotonga.

 1862 — Peruvian slave traders take a terrible toll on the islands of Penrhyn, Rakahanga and Pukapuka in 1862 and 1863.

 1888 — Cook Islands are proclaimed a British protectorate and a single federal parliament is established.

 1900 — The Cook Islands are ceded to the United Kingdom as British territory, except for Aitutaki which was annexed by the United Kingdom at the same time.

 1901 — The boundaries of the Colony of New Zealand are extended by the United Kingdom to include the Cook Islands.

 1924 — The All Black Invincibles stop in Rarotonga on their way to the United Kingdom and play a friendly match against a scratch Rarotongan team.

 1946 — Legislative Council is established.
 For the first time since 1912, the territory has direct representation.

 1957 — Legislative Council is reorganized as the Legislative Assembly.

 1965 — The Cook Islands become a self-governing territory in free association with New Zealand.
 Albert Henry, leader of the Cook Islands Party, is elected as the territory's first prime minister.